Trial technology and IoT network connectivity

-The catalogue contains the range of IoT technologies available under the trial, selected through an open tender process in 2018.
-Participating farmers can select technologies from the catalogue to test on-farm, supported by a grant from Agriculture Victoria.
+The catalogue contains a sample selection of IoT technologies and a list of approved suppliers available under the trial, selected through an open tender process in 2018.
+Participating farmers can select technologies provided by any approved supplier.
+Proposed purchases will be assessed and if they meet the assessment criteria, will be supported by a grant from Agriculture Victoria.

 The catalogue is not intended to represent all IoT technology available on the market, or to be a list of the latest technology.

 During preparations for the trial, Agriculture Victoria spoke to farmers and industry leaders about their experiences with digital technology.
 Many farmers felt that they had not had opportunities to learn about digital technology and how to reliably use it, and that this was preventing them from adopting digital technology on their farm.
 Farmers also told Agriculture Victoria they were overwhelmed with the amount of technology available to them.

 The catalogue has been developed as a tool to help farmers select IoT technologies to test on-farm under the trial.

 Download the catalogue:

 Agriculture Victoria is partnering with the National Narrowband Network Company (NNNCo) to deliver IoT network connectivity for farm properties taking part in the On-Farm IoT Trial.

 NNNCo will roll out LoRaWAN (long range wide area network) across the four trial regions to support the deployment of IoT apps and devices on farms taking part in the trial.

 Access to reliable network coverage is a key barrier to farmers adopting digital technology on-farm.
 Funding the delivery of IoT network connectivity for the On-Farm IoT Trial is helping to address this barrier.